-Late Work, Make-Up, and Extra-Credit Policy: Your final exam grade will replace your lowest test grade.
-If you neglect to take a test by its due date, this grade will be the one replaced unless you have prior instructor approval to makeup this test at an alternate time.
+Late Work, Make-Up, and Extra-Credit Policy: If you are unable to make a scheduled exam, you will be allowed to make up the exam outside of class provided you notify the instructor prior to the exam and have a legitimate reason for the absence.
+All makeup exams must be taken in the Testing Center by appointment.
 The late penalty for past due assignments is 20% of your grade.
-Occasionally, extra credit points will be offered to the entire class; however, individually, extra credit assignments will not be available.
+Extra credit assignments will not be available.

-Attendance Policy: Students at COM are expected to participate every week for which they are registered.
-Per COM policy, students are required to log on to their course at least twice per week, but it may be necessary to log on more times each week to complete the assignments required of this course.
+Attendance Policy: Attendance is required for all class meetings.
 When students are not actively participating (e.g., contributing to discussions and completing weekly online homework), the faculty member can initiate an instructor drop and, subsequently, the student will receive a W for the course.